bushra460/ProjectACE/AutomationREADME.md

 - [Thonny](https://thonny.org) installed
 - Use package manager pip to install boto3
 - Run the script called [ACE automates EVOX](https://github.com/bushra460/ProjectACE/commit/d0ae79a14001962c7227ab8a235bcb13ff87b554) which is available in the project directory
+- Clone project to desktop for further use
-- Program asks the user to enter the VIF #
+- Program will ask the user to enter the VIF #
 - When the user enters the VIF # the code will download the images of the vehical locally on your machine after renaming them, and refining the directory structure by deleting the empty files then uploading the images to AWS S3 bucket.
 ---